-We have audited the separate financial statements of ACWA Power Uzbekistan Project Holding Company Limited (the "Company"), which comprise the separate statement of financial position as at 31 December 2021, and the separate statement of comprehensive income, separate statement of changes in equity and separate statement of cash flows for the year then ended, and notes to the separate financial statements, including a summary of significant accounting policies.
+We have audited the separate financial statements of ACWA Power Uzbekistan Wind Project Holding Company Ltd (the "Company"), which comprise the separate statement of financial position as at 31 December 2021, and the separate statement of comprehensive income, separate statement of changes in equity and separate statement of cash flows for the year ended 31 December 2021, and notes to the separate financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying separate financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2021, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRSs").
+In our opinion, the accompanying separate financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2021, and its financial performance and its cash flows for the year ended 31 December 2021 in accordance with International Financial Reporting Standards ("IFRSs").